dkirkby/E4S/projects/Photons.md

 Combine the factors above to estimate the rate of 620nm photons entering your eye, per second, at an 80 degree viewing angle, as a function of distance from the LED in meters.
 Modify your program to print the rates at 1,2,3,...,20 meters.

 Find a dark location and determine the distance at which you can just barely detect any photons with your eye.
-What is your corresponding threshold rate in photons per second?
+What is your corresponding detection threshold rate in photons per second?